Xilinx/Vitis_Model_Composer/HDL/Digital_Filtering/Reloadable_FIR_Filter/README.md

 Coefficients can be symmetric or asymmetric.

-:bulb: The reloadable filter must be of the same specification and size of the initial filter.
-For example, if the initial filter is symmetric, (for example specified as [1 2 3 2 1] in the filter mask), then the reloadable input to the filter should be [-1 2 -3], for a reloadable filter of [-1 2 -3 2 -1].

-Use the function

-outCoeff = **xlGetReOrderedCoeff**(new_coeff_set, returnType, block_handle)

-to get the reordered coefficients based on the settings and coefficinets specified in the core.
-You will use the output of this funciton as part of the *reload_tdata_data* input signal.

-* new_coeff_set   =  New coefficient set to be loaded
-* returnType      =  'Coeff' or 'Index'
-* block_handle    =  FIR Compiler block handle in the design which can be specified as 'gcbh'

-Example :

-1. In the Simulink model, select the FIR Compiler 7.2 block.

-2. In the MATLAB Command Window, enter the following commands:

-		>new_coeff = [-1 2 -3 2 -1]

-		 new_coeff =

-		     -1 2 -3 2 -1

-		>xlGetReOrderedCoeff(new_coeff,'coeff',gcbh)

-		ans =

-		     -1
- 		      2
-		     -3

 :bulb: Note that the reloadable input to the filter must be unsigned.
 In this example, the gateway block is set to produce unsinged output and the *Overflow mode* is set to *wrap*.